 Another test you can perform is to cycle the ignition on three or four times, without cranking the engine.
 This should build up the required pressure to start the car.

 The fuel pump relay may stick when the outside temperature drops drastically.
 To verify this remove the fuel pump relay.
 Take it inside and warm it to room temperature.
 Do not use methods that would melt the relay.
 Reinstall it while it is still cold outside and try to start the engine.

 If the engine starts, when the relay is warmed replace the relay.

 The variable intake valve control system may be the reason why your BMW won't start.
-VANOS adjusts the valves during engine warm up for best fuel/air mixture ratio.
-VANOS is designed to adjust valves at high RPM but can also impact the cold weather performance.
+VANOS adjusts the valves during engine warm-up for the best fuel/air mixture ratio.
+VANOS is designed to adjust valves at high RPM but can also impact the cold-weather performance.

 Engine temperature sensor / PCM Coolant Sensor